 - experimentally assessing the predicted impact of regulatory element mutation in mammalian cells

 - systematically determining regulatory element logic from ENCODE human and mouse data

 - using this sequence based regulatory code to assess common modes of regulatory element evolution and variation

-We are located in the McKusick-Nathans Institute for Genetic Medicine, and the Department of Biomedical Engineering, which has long been a leader in the development of rigorous quantitative modeling of biological systems, and is a natural home for graduate studies in Bioinformatics and Computational Biology at Johns Hopkins, including research in Genomics, Systems Biology, Machine Learning, and Network Modeling.
+We are located in the McKusick-Nathans Institute of Genetic Medicine, and the Department of Biomedical Engineering, which has long been a leader in the development of rigorous quantitative modeling of biological systems, and is a natural home for graduate studies in Bioinformatics and Computational Biology at Johns Hopkins, including research in Genomics, Systems Biology, Machine Learning, and Network Modeling.